Praise This: Production

 In June 2019, it was announced Tina Gordon would be directing Praise This from an original pitch by Tim Story's The Story Company.
 In April 2022, Chloe Bailey had signed on to star in the film.

 Release

 In May 2022, it was announced the film would premiere on Peacock.
+The first trailer was released on March 6, 2023, revealing the release date of April 7, 2023.

+Reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 50% based on 10 reviews.
+On Metacritic, the film has a score of 44 out of 100, based on 4 critics, indicating "mixed reviews".